 - Does it mean that email attachments will be visible as standalone files in a OneDrive folder/s?
 Probably not, but many customers might expect that from the way the announcement is worded.

-- Does this also apply to free, non-Microsoft 365, Outlook.com users who have only 5GB of OneDrive space?
-If so, they might get a shock when a lot of their OneDrive space gets gobbled up.
-Will they also get a temporary increase in OneDrive allowance (see below)?
+It applies to free, non-Microsoft 365, Outlook.com users who have only 5GB of OneDrive space.
+They got a shock when a lot of their OneDrive space was gobbled up.

 Microsoft’s various Outlook software has already changed to make it easier (or encourage) people to save files to OneDrive and share a link, instead of sending an attachment.